m3-center/molfuse/PUBLICATION.md

 - Projection-only: scaler/DR fit on MF+ZINC; held-out actives are only projected (no leakage).
 - UMAP is seedless (random_state=None) for HPC parallel execution; PCA uses sklearn defaults.
 - Scoring uses exact 1-NN in embedded space; distance-based score = -min_distance.
-- Deduplication is SMILES-only; MF–ZINC and Actives–(MF/ZINC) overlaps are removed by SMILES.
+- Deduplication: Median affinity aggregation per SMILES (robust to ChEMBL measurement noise); MF–ZINC and Actives–(MF/ZINC) overlaps removed by SMILES.
 - Affinity cutoff applies to MF cloud for scoring only; actives are never filtered by cutoff.
 - Representations and distances:
   - Features: RDKit descriptors scaled with StandardScaler; PCA/UMAP with Euclidean distance.